laserpants/mbs/README.md

 command was run (e.g., after a system reboot).

 The stats file's location can be set using the `--statsfile=<path>` flag.
-If this flag is not provided, then `$HOME/.mbs` is used as default path.
+If this flag is not provided, then `$HOME/.mbs` is used as a default.

 ### Flags